 The information the publisher provides in this tool can help you optimize your listings and predict trends.
 By taking advantage of the data, you will be able to create listings that reliably appear for searches.

 If you’ve used Book Bolt’s keyword research tools in the past, you may remember that the tool provided you with Google search volume.

 Book Bolt no longer provides Google keywords.
 The keywords are now generated from Amazon search volume by an algorithm.
 The Amazon search volume scrapes data drawn from public listings, top charts, and other sources.

-This change means you’ll have Amazon-sourced data to directly target readers on that marketplace.
+This change means you’ll have Amazon-sourced data to directly target readers in that marketplace.
 Data from the same platform you’ll be using to list your book can guide you toward more profitable launches.

 This tool ties directly into an Amazon feature called “backend keywords”.
 These are keywords that sellers provide voluntarily when they create a listing for sale.

-Amazon isn’t clear on how these keywords are used but refers to them when deciding when a search should reveal a product.
+Amazon isn’t clear on how these keywords are used but refer to them when deciding when a search should reveal a product.
 Book Bolt saves you research time by recommending ideal backend keywords for your niche.